-Actually the oldest city in the country, Santa Marta, Colombia was founded in 1525 by Spanish Conquistadors.
-However, most of its colonial heritage has been destroyed over the centuries by English and Dutch pirates.
+The oldest city in the country, Santa Marta, Colombia was founded in 1525 by Spanish Conquistadors.
+However, most of its colonial heritage was destroyed over the centuries that followed by English and Dutch pirates.

-For Colombian holiday-makers, Santa Marta is one of the most popular getaway destinations in the country.
-Local city-dwellers come here to revel in the sea, sun, rum and “Brisa Loca” (Santa Marta’s warm Caribbean breeze).
+For Colombian holidaymakers, Santa Marta is one of the most popular getaway destinations in the country. ostocal city-dwellers come here to revel in the sea, sun, rum and ‘Brisa Loca’ (Santa Marta’s warm Caribbean breeze).

 Where to Stay in Santa Marta, Colombia